About Bill & Kim Cook

 2012: Bill, along with Dyches Boddiford and Pete Fortunato, taught What Box? for the first time.

 2013: Bill and Kim, along with Dyches Boddiford, Dorsie Boddiford and Pete Fortunato, launched the first of eight yearly Captains of the Deal real estate investor cruises.
+The primary topic was ADVANCED creative deal structuring.

 2015: In December, they closed North Georgia REIA.
 Bill also ended his weekly syndicated real estate investing newspaper column.

-2015: Did their first Dorsie Deal.
+2015: Did their first Dorsie Deal (aka Small-dollar Warp Mortgage Deal)

 2016: Sold their 5th wheel and bought a motorhome.